roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  But it was no use.
 Trisha felt her fingers tightening around the edges of her chair, her hips shifting as the petite cheerleader gently, unconsciously began to spread her legs slightly on her seat.
 That dildo was stuffed so deep in her pussy, buried in her tight, teenage body, pulsing and jolting.
 Trisha couldn't deny it; it felt so good, gently pressing into her cunt, the vibrations massaging her tender, eager flesh, making her so completely aware of how full her little pussy was.
 She could feel the lust slowly rising in her body, the pleasure taking over bit by bit.
 Her breathing was starting to quicken, her heart thumping in her chest.
 Ohh...ohh God...The vibrator was so wonderful, and now her entire body was aching for more; her pussy growing wet, her legs desperately edging further apart, her toes curling in her kitten heels as her feet dangled off her chair.
 She was still staring out into the audience, but the young brunette wasn't looking at them.
 All she could think about was that dildo, so thick and hard, so firm and deep inside of her.

  Suddenly, the girl next to her was leaning to whisper in her ear.
 "Geez...can you believe this sun!
 It's so hot!
 Why do we have to be outside?"
-Report_Story #3